0815Sailsman/sml-edit/README.md

 - [x] Change area / location naming scheme
   - [x] majorLocation to area
   - [x] minorLocation to location
-- [ ] select from all doesn't show enough information
+- [x] select from all doesn't show enough information
+  - too specific requirement, will change with design, so skip for this alpha
-- [ ] make condition clearable
+- [x] make condition clearable
-- [ ] generally clear fields on create and update
+- [x] generally clear fields on create and update
-- [ ] Stop using === equality for objects in map manager and switch to ID equality
+- [x] Stop using === equality for objects in map manager and switch to ID equality

 ## The big refactoring backlog
 - [ ] wrap shop item builder in own component
+- [ ] Make map objects classes with common abstract ancestor
-- [ ] Move toString methods to own service and out of mapManagerService
+- [ ] Move toString methods to related classes
-- [ ] de-generalize object manager into different components
+- [ ] de-generalize object manager into different components (MAYBE)
 - [ ] unify createOrUpdate Pipeline

 ## Feature backlog